Keith Richards: Early life

 Richards attended Wentworth Primary School with Mick Jagger and was his neighbour until 1954 when the Richards and Jagger families both moved.
 From 1955 to 1959, Richards attended Dartford Technical High School for Boys.
 He never sat the eleven-plus due to illness.
 Recruited by Dartford Tech's choirmaster, R. W. "Jake" Clare, he sang in a trio of boy sopranos at, among other occasions, Westminster Abbey for Queen Elizabeth II.
 In 1959, Richards was expelled from Dartford Tech for truancy and transferred to Sidcup Art College, where he met Dick Taylor.
 At Sidcup, he was diverted from his studies proper and devoted more time to playing guitar with other students in the boys' room.
 At this point, Richards had learned most of Chuck Berry's solos.

 Richards met Jagger again by chance on a train platform when Jagger was heading for classes at the London School of Economics.
-The mail-order rhythm & blues albums from Chess Records by Chuck Berry and Muddy Waters that Jagger was carrying revealed a mutual interest and led to a renewal of their friendship.
+The mail-order rhythm and blues albums from Chess Records by Chuck Berry and Muddy Waters that Jagger was carrying revealed a mutual interest and led to a renewal of their friendship.
 Along with mutual friend Dick Taylor, Jagger was singing in an amateur band, Little Boy Blue and the Blue Boys, which Richards soon joined.
 The Blue Boys folded when Brian Jones, after sharing thoughts on their joint interest in the blues music, invited Mick and Keith to the Bricklayers Arms pub, where they then met Ian Stewart.

-By mid-1962 Richards had left Sidcup Art College to devote himself to music, and moved into a London flat with Jagger and Jones.
+By mid-1962, Richards had left Sidcup Art College to devote himself to music, and moved into a London flat with Jagger and Jones.
 His parents divorced at about the same time, resulting in his staying close to his mother and remaining estranged from his father until 1982.

-After the Rolling Stones signed to Decca Records in 1963, the band's manager, Andrew Loog Oldham, dropped the s from Richards's surname, believing that Keith Richard, in his words, "looked more pop".
-During the late 1970s, Richards re-established the s in his surname.
+After the Rolling Stones signed to Decca Records in 1963, the band's manager, Andrew Loog Oldham, sought to rework their image.
+As part of his efforts, he advised Richards to drop the s from his surname, believing that Keith Richard, in his words, "looked more pop", and that it would echo the name of the British rock and roll singer Cliff Richard.
+The change was not official and was assumed only as a stage name.
+In 1978, Richards switched back to using his legal name in all public and private contexts.